 There are several schemes available to help employers take on apprentices.

 Employers will be eligible to receive an incentive payment for hiring a new apprentice for an apprenticeship start, if, at the start of the apprenticeship, the apprentice is a new employee.
 You will be required to sign a declaration confirming that they are a new employee when making a claim through the apprenticeship service.
-You can apply for this incentive from 01 September 2020 using the apprenticeship service.
+You can apply for this incentive from 01 June 2021 using the apprenticeship service.
 You will receive 50% of the payment at 90 days and 50% at 365 days provided the apprentice is still on programme.
-You will be eligible for £2,000 if, on the apprenticeship start date, the apprentice is aged between 16 and 24 years old (or 15 years of age if the apprentice’s 16th birthday is between the last Friday of June and 31 August inclusive); or £1,500 if, on the apprenticeship start date, the apprentice is aged 25 years old or over.
-This incentive has been extended until the 31st March 2021.
+You will be eligible for £3,000 per new apprentice.
+This incentive is currently available until the 31st September 2021.

 Additional payments for 16-18 or 19-24 with either an EHC plan or has been in the care of the local authority.